olus2000/BFC/README.rst

 At this point we need to introduce a new piece of state: a skip counter, stored in cell 5.
 When it's above one it means we are not executing the program but skipping over commands between ``[`` and ``]``.
-We will have two separate interpretation branches, one for each of the interpretation modes.
+We will have two separate interpretation branches, one for each of the modes of interpretation.

 To facilitate jumping backward we will leave addresses of entered blocks on the stack so no complicated backtracking logic is required. ::